Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 No TAN for Property Purchase from NRI

-From 1 October 2026, resident buyers will not be required to obtain TAN for TDS on property purchase from NRIs.
+From 1 October 2026, resident buyers will not be required to obtain TAN for deducting TDS on purchase of property from NRIs.

 5. GIFT IFSC & Transfer Pricing Reforms